Clicky

 9. Lay a Gravel Pathway

-Transform your backyard with a charming garden path—winding stepping stones set in gravel and edged with red bricks, surrounded by lush grass, vibrant flowers, and tranquil accents like trees and a birdbath.
+A winding garden path with stepping stones set in gravel and edged with red bricks, surrounded by lush grass and vibrant flowers.

 A gravel path instantly adds structure, movement, and storybook charm to any outdoor space.
 It guides the eye, directs foot traffic, and makes even the most basic yard feel like it belongs in a garden magazine.